rafigott/FastRobots/docs/labs/Lab4.md

 #### Pack up

-9. Don't forget to disconnect your batteries from both the Artemis and the robot.
+9. Don't forget to disconnect your batteries from the robot.
    - From this point onwards, always show up to the lab section with charged batteries.
 You can charge the 650mAh battery through USB using the Artemis board's built-in charger, and the 850mAh battery in one of the many chargers in the lab.
    - You can take one of the 850mAh batteries home with you.
 Please leave the rest in the lab for everyone to share.
    - *If you have used one of the shared 850mAh batteries, please plug it into the lab chargers before you leave!*